 Top-Down Approach and A Bottom-Up Approach

-When companies take a top-down approach all violations are unacceptable .
+When companies take a top-down approach all violations are unacceptable.
 The idea is that if all employees work according to the rules, risks will be mitigated.
-Also meant to describe and regulate undesired behaviours of employees.
+Also meant to describe and regulate undesired behaviors of employees.

 Unintentional violations occur:

-- when rules are written, “in an attempt to control behaviour that is impossible to control”
+• when rules are written, “in an attempt to control behavior that is impossible to control”

 Unintentional violations are very likely to require different remedial actions than those appropriate for intentional violations.

 Routine violations occur when the normal most common ways of working are different from prescribed rules and procedures.
 These are generally accompanied by a risk assessment sanctioned by leadership.
-This maybe also due to lack of supervision and training, allowing the situation to persist .
+This may be also due to a lack of supervision and training, allowing the situation to persist.

-Routine violations can be minimised by assessing risk, reducing risk-taking, increasing the probability of detection and reducing the number of unnecessary rules
+Routine violations can be minimized by assessing risk, reducing risk-taking, increasing the probability of detection, and reducing the number of unnecessary rules

-Situational violations can be minimised by improved job design, planning, hazard reporting system, working conditions, positive health and safety climate and appropriate supervision
+Situational violations can be minimized by improved job design, planning, hazard reporting system, working conditions, positive health and safety climate, and appropriate supervision

 Exceptional violations occur in unusual circumstances for example in crisis situations and might in those cases even be inevitable and necessary to cope with the exceptional circumstances.

-Exceptional violations can be minimised by increased training for unusual situations, reduce pressure, time pressure and put defences in place
+Exceptional violations can be minimized by increased training for unusual situations, reducing pressure, time pressure, and putting defenses in place

-Optimising violations of OSH rules occur when employees are tempted to cut corners and finish work early, seemingly acting in their own interest.
+Optimizing violations of OSH rules occur when employees are tempted to cut corners and finish work early, seemingly acting in their interest.

-Removing the causes of violations would be more effective then removing the violators.
-To reduce violations the focus is therefore on different type of violations rather than different types of violators.
+Removing the causes of violations would be more effective than removing the violators.
+To reduce violations the focus is therefore on different types of violations rather than different types of violators.

 Approaches To Reduce Violations